smitens/ARTICLESAPP/README.md

 ---

-This project was a part of Codelex programmin in PHP course homework assignments.
+This project was a part of Codelex programming course on PHP course homework assignments.

 By following this README, you should be able to set up and run the ArticleApp application on your local machine.